Vaccine Exemptions

 • Admission requirements for college and university programs.
 Check and see if up-to-date vaccinations are required, such as medical, child and youth care, education placements or practicum courses.

 If you're unsure, we're here to help.
-Contact the Vaccine Team.
+Contact the vaccine team.

 • Complete the exemption process for my school aged child